Engineering Insight Architecture Best Practices ~10 min read

 • Exclusive Access (mut): You have sole permission to use and modify the resource.
 No one else can access it during this period.

 The level of access you have determines what you can do with the resource.
 Shared access is sufficient for read operations.
-Write operations requires exclusive access.
+Write operations require exclusive access.
 For methods of a resource, its receiver type (&self or &mut self) indicates what level of access is needed by this method.
 When you wrap a resource with something offering interior mutability (e.g. Mutex ), the wrapped resource can be accessed in a shared way, while its implementation provides run-time protection to only grant access exclusively at runtime.

 Exclusive access implies shared access, i.e. what you can achieve with shared access, can always be achieved with exclusive access.